Today’s Reading: Matthew 23:36-4; Introit Psalm 118:25–28; antiphon: Zechariah 9:9b

 In the end, our Lord’s coming was not a surprise.
 It was an event in which God had foretold His people.
 As for the timing, why was this not revealed as well?
 Again, Jesus tells us, “Therefore you also must be ready, for the Son of Man is coming at an hour you do not expect.”
 God’s people, wherever and whenever, are called to be ready to receive Jesus whenever He comes, for when He comes, He comes with that which we need the most: the forgiveness of our sins.

 As we begin the season of Advent, may our eyes ever be turned to Jesus, ready to welcome Him, as He fulfills God’s promise of salvation.
 In the Name + of Jesus.
 Amen.

-Stir up, we beseech Thee, Thy Power, O Lord, and Come, that by Thy protection we may be rescued from the threatening perils of our sins and saved by Thy mighty deliverance; who livest and reignest with the Father and the Holy Ghost, ever one God world without end.
-Amen.
+Stir up Your power, O Lord, and come, that by Your protection we may be rescued from the threatening perils of our sins and saved by Your mighty deliverance; for You live and reign with the Father and the Holy Spirit, one God, now and forever, amen.
 (Collect for the First Sunday in Advent)

 -Pastor Jared Tucher serves the dual-parish of St. John – Farmer’s Retreat in Dillsboro and St. Paul, Cross Plains, Indiana.